tinjohn/moodle-format_buttonsx/README.md

 ===============================

 Buttonsx is a course format based on the Buttons format that creates a menu with buttons to access the sections, one by one.
-Buttonx adds an optional menu at the bottom of site / at the end of a section.
+Buttonsx adds an optional menu at the bottom of site / at the end of a section.

 Features
 ---------